 Trinidad, Tobago, and the Eastern Caribbean are NOT under any tropical storm or hurricane watch or warning at this time.

-As of the 8:00 AM Tropical Weather Outlook from the National Hurricane Center, a tropical wave we’ve been keeping an eye on has increased slightly, with still low chances of tropical cyclone formation over the next 48 hours and 5 days, at 20% respectively.
-This wave is over 2500 kilometers east of Trinidad and Tobago, nearly 3-4 days away.
+As of the 2:00 PM Tropical Weather Outlook from the National Hurricane Center, a tropical wave we’ve been keeping an eye on still has low chances of tropical cyclone formation over the next 48 hours and 5 days, at 10% respectively.
+This wave is over 1800 kilometers east of Trinidad and Tobago, nearly 2-3 days away.

 What We Know

-Because it is presently located in an area of low wind shear and high total precipitable moisture, favorable conditions are in place for showers and thunderstorms to flourish, particularly through Sunday.
+Because it is presently located in an area of low wind shear and high total precipitable moisture, marginally favorable conditions are in place for showers and thunderstorms to develop as mid-level moisture remains limited.

 What We Expect

 The Takeaway: Forecast to move across the Windwards, including Trinidad and Tobago, Monday through Tuesday of the upcoming week.
-06Z models (latest at this time) trended further north for much of the gustier winds and heavier showers/thunderstorms.
+06Z & 12Z global models (not pictured above) are keeping the remnants of this low-pressure system moving across, or just north of Tobago.

 All operational runs of the top global models (EMCWF, GFS, UKMET, ICON, etc.) keep this system as a tropical wave as it moves across the region on Monday into Tuesday of the upcoming week.